c0dycode/BL-AutoexecDLL/README.md

 # Current Features:
 - Autoexec (with skipping Autoexec via.
 CTRL)
 - Random Gravity-Mode
+- Notification whether the SparkService is initialized or not (Online hotfixes if yes and vice versa), if autoexec is skipped.

 ## Autoexec:
 This is finally some kind of "real" autoexec.
 No longer simulated simulated keyboard inputs.
 Rather the games own function is being called with proper parameters.